Robert De Niro: Business interests

 In 1989, De Niro and partner Jane Rosenthal co-founded the film production company TriBeCa Productions, which also organizes the Tribeca Film Festival.
-De Niro owns Tribeca Grill (co-owned with Broadway producer Stewart F. Lane), a New American restaurant located at 375 Greenwich Street (at Franklin Street) in Tribeca, Manhattan.
+De Niro owned Tribeca Grill (co-owned with Broadway producer Stewart F. Lane), a New American restaurant located at 375 Greenwich Street (at Franklin Street) in Tribeca, Manhattan.
 It opened in 1990.
 He is also the owner of the Greenwich Hotel in Tribeca.
 De Niro co-owns Nobu restaurants and hotels with partners Meir Teper and Chef Nobu Matsuhisa.
 The first Nobu Hotel opened inside Caesars Palace, Las Vegas, in 2013.
 Two years later, the second Nobu Hotel opened at City of Dreams in Manila, Philippines.
 In 2015, De Niro partnered with James Packer after the billionaire acquired a 20 percent stake in Nobu for $100 million.
 He is a stakeholder in Paradise Found Nobu Resort, a company planning to build a luxury resort on the island of Barbuda.

-In 2025, De Niro appeared alongside Al Pacino in Moncler's "Warmer Together" fashion campaign.

 Personal life

 De Niro is a long-term resident of New York City, and has been investing in Manhattan's Tribeca neighborhood since 1989.
 He has properties on the east and west sides of Manhattan.
 He also has a 78 acre estate in Gardiner, New York, which serves as his primary residence.

 In 1998, De Niro lobbied U.S. Congress against impeaching President Bill Clinton.

 In October 2003, De Niro was diagnosed with prostate cancer.
-He underwent surgery at the Memorial Sloan-Kettering Cancer Center in December 2003.
+He underwent surgery at the Memorial Sloan Kettering Cancer Center in December 2003.

 In 2006, De Niro received Italian citizenship, despite opposition by the Sons of Italy, who believe that De Niro damaged the public image of Italians by portraying criminals.

 In 2012, De Niro joined the anti-fracking campaign Artists Against Fracking.

-In 2013, De Niro attended Israeli President Shimon Peres's 90th birthday celebration, as well as the Israeli Presidential conference.
+In 2013, De Niro attended Israeli president Shimon Peres's 90th birthday celebration, as well as the Israeli Presidential conference.
 He praised Peres as "a great person, [and] a great statesman."